Nonprofits, Are You Reporting Special Events Correctly?July 15, 2021

 - Present the contribution portion as contribution revenue and the exchange portion as special event revenue.
 The direct donor benefit costs are deducted from the exchange portion of the gross revenue.

-Questions on the reporting special event activity in the financial statements?
+Questions on the reporting of special event activity in the financial statements?
 Reach out to the KLR Not-for-Profit Team.